CHRI-Lab/ROSAnnotator/README.md

 6. **Sample Data**

    We provided a sample ROSBag and a sample codebook in the folder "data-samples".
-The codebook needs to be in JSON format.
+The codebook needs to be in JSON format and put in the datas/booklist folder.
+Please put the .bag file in the datas/rosbag-data folder.

+7. **Customised Data**

+   The topics for video and audio data must be configured to match the corresponding topics in the ROSBag.
+In the sample ROSBag, the topic for video is '/xtion/rgb/image_raw_throttled', and the topic for audio is '/audio'.
+Topic names can be modified in the '/src/backend/rosbag_processing/data_utils.py' file.
+If additional message types need to be extracted, they should also be defined within this file.

+   For any custom tools, users should add the necessary functions in the '/src/backend/rosbag_processing/views.py' file.
+If users wish to customize prompts for the vision language model (VLM), they can modify them in the same file.

 ## Usage Guide
 1. **Import Data**